kyriba/dev-portal-Filtering-Sorting-Paginating-sample/README.md

 ```
 > ⚠️  _Please notice that the path to your local directory is provided in MacOS/Unix format.
 Windows is slash-sensitive, so if you are using a Windows system, replace "/" with "\\"._

-Choose the API from the provided list in the Terminal, by typing the exact name and pressing "Enter" button.
-Names are case-sensitive, make sure you write them in lower-case.
+Choose the API from the provided list in the Terminal, by typing the number of the item on the list or by providing the name of the API.
+Name are case-sensitive, make sure you write them in lower-case and not introduce any additional characters.

 Go to the link: